chrisroos/geolocated-audioguide/README.md

 ## TODO

-* Flesh out geonames-test.html
+* Add fallback text for browsers that don't support the audio tag.
-* Add fallback text for browsers that don't support the audio tag
+* Create an OGG/Vorbis file - this should work in Firefox.
+I currently have OGG/FLAC.

 ## Notes